Home Heat Pump Guide

 Ground Source Heat Pumps: 20-25 Years (Unit) + 50+ Years (Ground Loop)

-For comparison, ground source heat pump units have a similar lifespan to air source models (20-25 years).
+For comparison, ground source heat pump units have a similar lifespan to air source models.
 The underground ground loop, however, can last 50 years or more — it has no moving parts and is made from durable HDPE pipe.
-When the indoor unit needs replacing after 20-25 years, the ground loop can be reused with a new unit.

 What Affects Heat Pump Lifespan?